kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 <endpoint_token>/json
 ```

-A processing confirmation response MUST be a UFT-8 encoded JSON record with the following fields:
+A processing confirmation response MUST be a UTF-8 encoded JSON record with the following fields:
 - `id`: a copy of the `id` field from the corresponding request.
 - `status`: a human-readable string explaining the cause of an error (if any).
 If the processing is successful, the value MUST be `"ok"`.

-JSON schema for responses is defined in the [response.schema.json](./response.schema.json) file.
+JSON Schema for responses is defined in the [response.schema.json](./response.schema.json) file.

----